Region :- Leh, Ladakh, J & K

 5. Anything not specifically mentioned under the head price Includes.

 Personal Backpack- Normally TTH expect to carry your personal luggage on your own, if you don’t want to carry your backpack so you can give it to porter/Mules, but you have to informe us in advance and have to pay Rs.
 450/- extra per day per bag.
-The backpack weight cannot more than 9 kg.
-(Suitcase/trolley will not allowed)
+The backpack weight cannot more than 10 kg.

 In case of emergency: Safety of our trekkers is of prime importance to us.
 Our Trek Leaders are well trained to tackle medical emergencies, especially arising due to altitude.
 In more intense situations, the trekker will be shifted on a stretcher to the nearest medical centre at the earliest.
 The expenses at the medical centre, if any, are to be borne by the participant.
 To book a Trek/ adventure program please use our online booking form or, alternatively, you can call us on the given for confirmation of tour you have to wire a deposit and initial deposit.